GMC grad's passions inspire her to stay in Rutland area

 She worked with NeighborWorks during her time in AmeriCorps to help boost the community in the Northwest neighborhood.

 One project she worked on with her co-workers at NeighborWorks was a pop-up gallery.
-They created the gallery as a space where people could come together and enjoy art pieces in the NorthWest neighborhood, attracting residents of neighborhood and community as a whole.
+They created the gallery as a space where people could come together and enjoy art pieces in the Northwest neighborhood, attracting residents of the neighborhood and the community as a whole.

 “I got connected further with the arts community in Rutland after creating this pop-up space,” Zanella said.